pmaier983/Blog/README.md

 ##### (Rejected) Option 4 (AWS & ECS):

 This worked but ended up costing me 40$ per month.
 Just not worth it for a blog, I mean really

+### How to handle SSL/TLS traffic

+So to actually get an https domain I need to have a certificate or something that provides me the certificate through one or another route

+#### Option 1 (Nginx):

+Most custom option, probably also requiring the most setup.
+Nginx is the go to reverse proxy, and probably lives under the hood of the other two options in some form.

+#### Option 2 (GCP LB):

+A LB for a single VM is overkill, but it seems like GCP charges based on use.
+Probably the most expensive of the options.

+#### Option 3 (Cloudflare):

+Also a bit overkill, but I get things like DDoS protection and its free!
+Also works as a CDN, which could speedup interactions with users.

 ### Transition from gaulish.io -> phillipmaier.com